-- BHP haulage scenario - Brockman Resources and FerrAus will each need to negotiate haulage on BHP's rail infrastructure with FerrAus also requiring a spur line to BHP's rail infrastructure.
-The Combined Group may be in a better position to negotiate a haulage agreement. - FMG haulage scenario - Brockman Resources and FerrAus will each have to build a railway spur to connect to FMG's rail infrastructure as well as negotiate access to, or haulage on, the infrastructure.
-The Combined Group may be in a better position to negotiate access or haulage agreements and capital costs for the railway spur could be shared. - Independent railway scenario- Brockman Resources' and FerrAus' forecasted production for the Projects may, under the Combined Group improve the economic viability of the independent, 'end-to-end' railway being studied by Brockman Resources.
-The Combined Group will be in a better position to fund the significant development costs of this option.
+- BHP haulage scenario Brockman Resources and FerrAus will each need to negotiate haulage on BHP's rail infrastructure with FerrAus also requiring a spur line to BHP's rail infrastructure.
+The Wah Nam International - Brockman Resources - FerrAus Group may be in a better position to negotiate a haulage agreement. - FMG haulage scenario Brockman Resources and FerrAus will each need to build a railway spur to connect to FMG's rail infrastructure as well as negotiate access to, or haulage on, the infrastructure.
+The Wah Nam International -Brockman Resources FerrAus Group may be in a better position to negotiate access or haulage agreements and capital costs for the railway spur could be shared. - Independent railway scenario- Brockman Resources' and FerrAus' forecasted production for the Projects may, under the Wah Nam International Brockman Resources FerrAus-Group improve the economic viability of the independent, 'end-to-end' railway being studied by Brockman Resources.
+The Wah Nam International Brockman Resources FerrAus Group will be in a better position to fund the significant development costs of this option.